DJ LeMahieu Player Props: Yankees vs. Athletics

-The New York Yankees, including DJ LeMahieu (.200 on-base percentage in past 10 games, 86 points below season-long percentage), take on starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+The New York Yankees, including DJ LeMahieu (.211 on-base percentage in past 10 games, 75 points below season-long percentage), battle starter JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Rangers.
+In his most recent game he had a hitless showing (0-for-3) against the Athletics.

 DJ LeMahieu Game Info & Props vs. the Athletics